metrumresearchgroup/pkgr/README.md

  * `vt-gen-docs`: invoke the `docgen` exectuable to refresh the documentation in `VT_DOC_DIR`

+ * `vt-cover-unlisted`: display a diff of two file sets: 1) non-test Go files in the repository that define at least one function and 2) files included in the coverage JSON under `VT_OUT_DIR`

+   This can help identify files that are unexpectedly missing coverage scores.
+In this case, you may need to adjust the package selection or the `-coverpkg` value in one of the test runners scripts.

  * `vt-test`: invoke each script in `VT_TEST_RUNNERS` *without* coverage enabled